manassaloi/manassaloi.github.io/_posts/2020-05-03-slack-workflow.markdown

   - Release channel: for each new build going out on appstore/playstore
   - Stream channel (external): where things related to the stream are discussed
   - Stream channel (core): only core members added. private channel
+- For the stream channel, pin the charter and the OKRs
 - For each project create a new channel
-- Pin all documents on the project channel
+- Pin all other important documents on the project channel
 - Jira integration with Stream channel (external).
 All Jira updates posted there.
 Can be noisy, but the flow which works as of now
 - Standup updates for people who missed posted in Stream channel (core)
 - If you are taking leave etc, you post on Stream channel (external) where there are more people